 And when it comes to freelancing and pitching every day to as many clients as possible you are bound to get rejected by many.

-There is no chance of even a 20% conversion, not even for those who are working as a freelancer for a much longer time.
+There is no chance of a 20% conversion, not even for those who are experienced working as a freelancer.

 18. Spend Wisely

 When you are freelancing you’ll experience periods of economic instability.